Adaptive Ranking Based Constraint Handling for Explicitly Constrained Black-Box Optimization: Experiments on Linearly Constrained Quadratic Problems

-In the results of ARCH in \fig{fig:single}, we observe that the distance $\dm$ between the mean vector and its projection on the boundary was kept around $1$ as we desired.
-We also notice that the behaviors of the unconstrained CMA-ES and those of the CMA-ES with ARCH and AP-BCH are similar in the sense that the eigenvalues of the covariance matrix tend to be proportional to those of the Hessian matrix.
-However, we observed in \fig{fig:medfig} the difference in the adaptation speed of the covariance matrix on $\fell$ and $\frotell$.
-It was faster in the CMA-ES with ARCH than in the CMA-ES with AP-BCH.
-By adapting the coefficient $\alpha$, ARCH seems to resemble the selection of candidate solutions on an unconstrained problem better than AP-BCH does.
+Next, we investigate the behavior of ARCH.
+We observe in \Cref{fig:single} that the parameter $\dm$ is maintained at approximately $1$.
+This is the desired behavior, as we design the adaptation of $\alpha$ to maintain $\dm \approx 1$.
+Moreover, we can observe from the results that the behaviors of the CMA-ES on the unconstrained problem and the behaviors of the CMA-ES with ARCH and AP-BCH are similar, in that the covariance matrix tends to be proportional to \nnew{the inverse of} the Hessian matrix of the objective function.
+However, in \Cref{fig:medfig}, we observe the difference between these two algorithms in terms of the adaptation speed of the covariance matrix.
+On $\fell$ and $\frotell$, the CMA-ES with ARCH adapts the covariance matrix significantly faster than that with AP-BCH.
+By adapting the coefficient $\alpha$, ARCH appears to resemble the selection of candidate solutions on an unconstrained problem better than AP-BCH.

-On the other hand, the resampling results in a quite different behavior.
-The eigenvalues of the covariance matrix are split into two, where the smaller values are in the axes where the constraints are active at the optimum.
-Learning short axes in the direction of constraints is reasonable if we want to generate only feasible candidate solutions, and this idea is employed in \cite{Arnold:2012:gecco}.
-However, it will significantly slow down the convergence of the mean vector towards the optimum on the boundary.
+The resampling technique exhibits different behavior.
+The eigenvalues of the covariance matrix are divided into two, with the smaller values corresponding to the axes where the constraints are active at the optimum, and the greater values corresponding to the axes where the constraints are inactive at the optimum.
+If we do not use any information from the infeasible domain and generate only feasible candidate solutions, this is a reasonable approach to cause the distribution to be narrow in the directions of the active constraints.
+This concept has indeed been employed in \citep{Arnold:2012:gecco}.
+However, this strategy significantly reduces the speed of the approach of the mean vector to the optimum on the boundary.

-In the result of ARCH on the $\fsph$ in \fig{fig:single}, we observe that $\criterion$ once increases at the beginning of the search.
-The reason is that $\alpha$ is too small when the mean vector $\mm$ violates the constraints for the first time.
-ARCH continues to decrease $\alpha$ until $\mm$ goes out of the feasible domain and becomes at the proper distance from the boundary.
-Then, $\mm$ goes away from the boundary until $\alpha$ becomes somewhat larger.
-The change of $\rfeas$ also indicates this situation.
-Therefore, the search efficiency of ARCH should be improved by accelerating the adaptation speed of $\alpha$.